Chapter 1: Eclecticism

 Eclecticism - making decisions on the basis of what seems best instead of following some single doctrine or style

-Standard disclaimers apply.
+All standard disclaimers apply.

 Rays of sunlight touched the skies, scanning the horizon and enveloping the darker shadows that dared to contrast with it.
-A hunched figure stared insipidly at the concrete wall opposite him, unaware he was being watched by two figures.
+A hunched figure lying insipidly at the concrete wall opposite him, unaware he was being watched by two figures.

 "Has he said anything?
 A single word?"